Skip to main content

 5. Match

-2. CVAD financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
+2. Financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
 In general, however, organizations will have at least one financial desk review each fiscal year to review at least two full claims of all reimbursements and/or an in-depth review of up to 50 individual line item expenses, with all supporting documentation for each method.
-Exception: CVAD does not need to review any documentation they already reviewed in #1 above.
+Exception: Victim Assistance does not need to review any documentation they already reviewed in #1 above.

 Medium risk designation and resulting monitoring: